ibm-apiconnect/v10-playbooks/change-mgmt-backup-cfg/change-mgmt-backup-cfg-ova-playbook.md

 echo "Creating copy of Management CR --> mgmt_cr.yaml" kubectl get mgmt $mgmt_name -n $ns -o yaml > mgmt_cr.yaml

-#Scaling down the apic operator to 0.
-This is because if we have the operator running it will not allow us to delete a management cluster deployment as it will constantly redeploy the old deployment we want to change
-echo "Scaling down APIC Operator..." kubectl scale deploy ibm-apiconnect --replicas=0 -n $ns if [ "$?" -eq 1 ]; then echo "Error scaling down ibm-apiconnect deployment" kubectl get deploy ibm-apiconnect if [ "$?" -eq 1 ]; then
-    echo
-    read -p "If running the APIC Operator locally, please manually stop the APIC Operator now.
-Proceed when stopped.
-Proceed? (y/n) " -n 1 -r echo

-    if [[ ! $REPLY =~ ^[Yy]$ ]]
-    then
-        echo "Answer was: $REPLY"
-        echo
-        abort
-    fi
-  else
-    exit 1
-  fi
-fi

 #Creating a pgo client pod so that it will allow us to interface with the postgres operator to allow us to create a new management cluster with the new desired/updated config
 echo "Creating PGO client pod..."